TheatrumMundi/TheatrumMundi/_posts/2023-01-04-two-versions-of-wyatt.markdown

 To take bred at my hand; and nowe they raunge<br>
 Besely seking with a continuell chaunge.<br>

-Thancked be fortune, it hath be othrewise<br>
+Thancked be fortune, it hath bene othrewise<br>
 Twenty tymes better; but ons in speciall,<br>
 In thyn arraye after a pleasaunt gyse,<br>
 When her lose gowne from her shoulders did fall,<br>
 And she me caught in her armes long and small;<br>
-Therewithall swetely did she me kysse,<br>
+Therewithall swetely did me kysse,<br>
 And softely saide, dere hert, howe like you this? <br>

-It was no dreme: I lay prode waking. <br>
+It was no dreme: I lay vrode waking. <br>
 But all is torned thorough my gentilnes<br>
-Into a straunge gasshion of forsaking;<br>
+Into a straunge fasshion of forsaking;<br>
 And I have leve to goo of her goodenes,<br>
 And she also to vse new fangilnes.<br>
 But syns that I so kyndely ame serued,<br>